 For checking emails, browsing the internet occasionally, looking at Facebook and watching the odd YouTube video, 500MB/mth should be enough.

 To give you a rough idea, one of our techies, MSE Joe, has an iPhone 4 on Orange with a data allowance of 750MB/mth.
-He doesn't use even half of this, averaging about 350MB of data a month using Spotify, Twitter, Facebook and email apps.
+He doesn't use even half of this (you can request your data usage from your provider), averaging about 350MB of data a month using Spotify, Twitter, Facebook and email apps.
 He doesn't watch any videos, however.
 Downloading videos, TV shows or other web-heavy apps may take you over your limit and incur heavy charges.

 Most iPhone tariffs come with around 500MB of data a month.
 This should be enough for a typical user and Vodafone suggests 500MB will let you read and reply to approximately 100 emails, view 92 BBC News stories and browse around 44 mobile web pages every day.